HadisArefanJazi/Smart-FAQ-RAG-Search-System/README.md

-# Smart FAQ RAG Search
+# Smart FAQ Retrieval System

 FAQ search systems need to map user wording to the most relevant support answer.
 This project demonstrates a lightweight retrieval pipeline that selects candidate FAQ entries, reranks them with simple lexical overlap, and returns either the best grounded answer or a fallback message when confidence is low.